 It is good to remove mould as soon as it appears.
 This may take some effort.
 Remember that mould is likely to return unless you also take steps to treat the cause of the problem (see above).

 If you rent your home and have taken measures to ensure the building is properly ventilated and mould is still growing, you should raise the issue with the owner or real estate agent.
-Tenants seeking further information about their rights and responsibilities may wish to contact NSW Fair Trading on 13 32 20.
+Tenants seeking further information about their rights and responsibilities may wish to call NSW Fair Trading on 13 32 20.
 Public housing tenants should call the Housing Contact Centre on 1800 422 322.